Service Line Material Map

 Understanding your Service Line

-To assess the overall service line material, PWD reviews material information along three points of your service line.
+To assess the overall service line material, PWD reviews material information from two points along your service line.
 Based on the PWD’s current records, the property map look-up tool will indicate the material make-up of your service line:

-1. Material between Main and Curb Stop: Portion of the service line closest to the street
+1. Material in the section between Main and Curb Stop: Portion of the service line closest to the street

-2. Material between Curb Stop and Meter: Portion of the service line closest to the property
+2. Material in the section between Curb Stop and Meter: Portion of the service line closest to the property

 As material can differ along the length of the service line, PWD evaluates the material combination at each property, and determines the service line overall material status.
 To categorize the service line as Non-lead, PWD must verify the service line material type along at least two points of the service line. *